SamuelHaupt/projects/README.md

 Instructions are for linux/unix based systems.

+1. Clone repo
-1. Install dependencies: `pip install -r requirements.txt`
+2. Install dependencies: `pip install -r requirements.txt`
-2. Test if intallation was successful:
+3. Test if intallation was successful:
     + Run python by inputting: `python` or `python3` (on a MacBook Pro).
     + Import Stable Baseline3: `import sb3_contrib`.
     + If you receive an error when importing `sb3_contrib`, then you need to fix errors related to the installation of all dependencies in `requirements.txt`.